shopyo/shopyo/docs/contrib.rst

         $ git add <filenames to commit>
         $ git commit -m "<put commit message here>"

--   Commiting files will run the `pre-commit`_ hook, which includes some style checks.
-In case the checks fail, it will not allow you to commit and mention the errors and there line numbers.
+-   Committing files will run the `pre-commit`_ hook, which includes some style checks.
+In case the checks fail, it will not allow you to commit and mention the errors and their line numbers.
     Most of the time, the `pre-commit`_ hook will automatically fix the style errors so you will need to run the ``git commit`` command again.
 For the example below, after running ``git commit``, the `pre-commit`_ for ``flake8`` failed.
-In this case, after remove the unsued import in ``shopyo/app.y`` and commit again
+In this case, remove the unused import in ``shopyo/app.y`` and commit again

     .. code-block:: bash